Can adults get orthodontic treatment?

 Orthodontic treatment is still beneficial even for adults.
 For this reason, orthodontists and other specialists advocate it to reduce the likelihood of adverse outcomes such as jaw issues, gum disease, and tooth decay.

 There are a variety of orthodontic treatment options to choose from.
-Set up a consultation with Kumra Ortho to determine the best course of treatment for your situation.
+Set up a consultation with Kumra Orthodontics to determine the best course of treatment for your situation.
 That way, you can be confident that the treatment will be tailored to your unique requirements.

 6 Orthodontic Treatment Options Adults Can Get